Blair Tindall: Personal life

 Tindall married science educator Bill Nye on February 3, 2006.
 The ceremony was performed by Rick Warren at The Entertainment Gathering at the Skirball Cultural Center in Los Angeles.
 Yo-Yo Ma provided the music.
 Seven weeks later, the State of California declared the marriage invalid, for reasons that neither Tindall nor Nye have ever revealed.
-At that point Nye left the relationship, and had the marriage annulled.
+At that point Nye left the relationship and had the marriage annulled.

 In 2007, Tindall broke into Nye's house and stole several items including his laptop, which she used to send defamatory emails impersonating him, and damaged his garden with herbicide.
 In response, Nye obtained a restraining order against her.
 Tindall acknowledged killing his plants but denied being a threat to him.
 After violating the order in 2009, Tindall was ordered to pay $57,000 of Nye's legal expenses.

-In 2012, Nye sued Tindall for unpaid attorney's fees after she failed to repay the $57,000.
+In 2012, Nye sued Tindall for the money, saying she had still not paid the fees.

+Tindall later started a relationship with photographer Chris Sattlberger, and they were engaged at the time of her death.

+Death

+Tindall died in Los Angeles on April 12, 2023, at the age of 63.
+The Los Angeles County Department of Medical Examiner-Coroner ruled that the cause of death was arteriosclerosis, with chronic ethanol consumption given as a contributing factor.